Athens is the capital of Greece and is the cradle of Mediterranean civilization of which many vestiges still remain.

 The Meteors are a magical place that should definitely be included in your itinerary in Greece, in my opinion.
 They are located about 350 km from Athens, and you can go to explore them by renting a car or participating in an organized 2-day tour that also includes a visit to Delphi👇

-Athens with kids: what to do and what to see.
+Athens with children: what to do and what to see.
 Conclusions

 Spectacular Athens and all of Greece in general.
 We enjoyed its slow, relaxing pace, the smiling faces of the Greeks in addition to the architecture, the sights and the excellent local cuisine.
 Whether traveling as a couple or with children, there are plenty of things to do for the whole family in and around Athens!